LoginRadius/docs/content/contact-us/index.md

 ### How to access the LoginRadius Support section?

-* To access the LoginRadius Support section, login to your [LoginRadius Dashboard](https://dashboard.loginradius.com/dashboard) account, from the top header panel, click the **Support** as displayed in the below screen.
+* To access the LoginRadius Support section, login to your [LoginRadius Dashboard](https://dashboard.loginradius.com/dashboard) account, from the top header panel, click **Support** as displayed in the below screen.

   ![alt_text](images/support.png "image_tooltip")